dayseanm04/Hospital-Network-Design-Project/setup/13-Configure-SVIs-On-Access-Switches.md

 **Note: sicne you will be typing many IP addresses pay close attention**

-### 3️⃣ Save
+### Save

 ```bash
 end
 write memory
 ```

-#### 🔷 Note 🔷 I did not configure an SVI for every single VLAN because it would be unnecessary and repetitive for the scope of this project, as the core concepts and functionality are already clearly shown.
+#### Note: I did not configure an SVI for every single VLAN because it would be unnecessary and repetitive for the scope of this project, as the core concepts and functionality are already clearly shown.
 I configured SVIs for most VLANs.

-## ✅ Verification
+## Verification

-### 4️⃣ Confirm SVIs are up
+### Confirm SVIs are up

 #### show ip int brief | include Vlan on F1-ASW1